karakasis/Path-of-Leveling/README.md

 * Support for more resolutions, and/or custom sized overlays
 * Find a more suitable way to place the overlays

-Mentioned in the comments :
+Mentioned in the reddit comments :

 >~~Is it possible to add notes to the socket groups (e.g. off hand corruption purposes, writing down how much dps increase a 3-4 link is in comparison~~ done
 >